-New York City's Industrial and Commercial Real Estate Tax Abatement Program to be Extended to 2029
+New York City's Industrial and Commercial Real Estate Tax Abatement Program Extended to 2029

+October 1, 2024

-June 7, 2024 By D'juro Villaran-Rokovich, Steven P. Polivy, and Beth Zafonte
+By D'juro Villaran-Rokovich, Steven P. Polivy, and Beth Zafonte

-The New York City Industrial and Commercial Abatement Program (ICAP) will be extended to remain in effect through 2029, with no modifications.
+New York Governor Kathy Hochul signed the bill on extending the Industrial and Commercial Abatement Program (ICAP) for an additional four years, to March 1, 2029, with no modifications to the program.